pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 ```

 In the example above, Angular 2 is more verbose.
 TypeScript largely contributes to the it. <code> :void </code> , <code> :ITodo </code> and other types are often seen in the code.
 Style-wise, varaibles, function parameters and function themselves must have a type.
-React does not have any of that.
+React does not have any of that, making the code more convenient for developers who prefer traditional JavaScript.

 Angular 2 uses <code>@Component</code> decorators to specify the different constructs (services, directives, pipes) that its contains and to define its own properties.
 It also lets the developer specify a <code>selector</code> for the component and put the code for the template using the <code> template </code> property or the <code> templateUrl</code> if a separate file is used.
 The same applies for styles - there is an option to input styles directly using the <code> styles </code> property or to include an array of files using <code> styleUrls </code>.
 React does not have an analog for a component decorator and requires the template of the component to be included in the component file itself, thus limiting the options for customization and making the information about a component harder to interpret.

+Angular 2 templates come with a specific convention for different elements:
+- ```*``` denotes a directive that manipulates the DOM.
+For example, ```*ngFor``` iterates over an array of values and creates a new element for each. ```*ngIf``` is used to denote whether an element can be seen or not.
+- ```[]``` denotes a property binding, indicating that the element receives a value from the component.
+It is used mostly to pass data to a child component to the parent.
+- ```()``` indicates an event binding (such as ```(click)```, which triggers a function in the components.
+- ```[()]``` indicates two-way binding, meaning that any changes to the data that are passed will be propagated.

+React templates also come with their peculiarities.
+JSX blurs the line by html and JavaScript, providing its own markup.
+Even though it seems that the template is written in HTML, the markup is actually XML that is later parsed into HTML.
+Because of JSX, standard html property words are camel-cased or have diffeerent names - <code>onclick</code> in JSX is <code>onClick</code>. <code>for</code> (used in labels) becomes <code>htmlFor</code> as <code>for</code> is a reserved word in JavaScript for a loop.

-## Tooling and development flow
+## Development flow

 Angular CLI , etc